|Advanced - Expert

 Flex: This is a pretty stiff flexing binding.
 The carbon high back is almost exactly the same as the 2013 Union MC Metafuse and so is the base plate.
 It’s a little easier when you twist it but it’s really stiff when you pull right back.

 Adjustability: Same old adjustability going on here.
 Union makes bindings that are more for attaching them to the board and riding.
-However even though they come in 2 sizes you can adjust the heel loop to fit your exact size better which is good but there isn’t much high back rotation.
+However, even though they come in 2 sizes you can adjust the heel loop to fit your exact size better which is good but there isn’t much high back rotation.
 There also isn’t the ability to adjust the angle of the ankle strap.
 Most companies have 2-3 positions but you only have one with Union.
-Also the high back only has one hole so you can’t rotate the high backs in a normal way.
-Instead of 3 holes in the high back there is only one so you have to adjust the heel loop made for adjusting the binding to your boot size if you really want to do so.
-Also I’m not that amped on the super light screws.
+Also, the high back only has one hole so you can’t rotate the high backs in a normal way.
+Instead of 3 holes in the high back, there is only one so you have to adjust the heel loop made for adjusting the binding to your boot size if you really want to do so.
+Also, I’m not that amped on the super light screws.
 Most Union screws are just normal Philips head screws but the MC Metafuse screws are super light and a little brittle.
-I snapped one when I over tightened it where that never happens with the normal Union screws.
-There are also less options when it comes to adjusting the ankle straps compared to the other Union Bindings.
+I snapped one when I overtightened it where that never happens with the normal Union screws.
+There are also fewer options when it comes to adjusting the ankle straps compared to the other Union Bindings.

 Comfort: This is a pretty comfortable binding and the new straps fit around your boot very well.
 The boot conforms to the high back and heel loop pretty well so it does a great job here.

 Heel-Toe Response: The Union MC Metafuse 2014 has the same excellent response here.
-The Union MC Metafuse can manuver just about any stiff board out there edge to edge very quickly.
-It changes the way your board under foot feels and works best with stiffer harder to turn boards.
-Still it can work well with less challenging to turn boards as well.
+The Union MC Metafuse can maneuver just about any stiff board out there an edge to edge very quickly.
+It changes the way your board underfoot feels and works best with stiffer harder to turn boards.
+Still, it can work well with less challenging to turn boards as well.

-Tip-Tail Response: Now the strong point of this binding is it’s ability to get a board to turn very well edge to edge but it also does a very good job of getting your board to flex naturally under foot.
+Tip-Tail Response: Now the strong point of this binding is its the ability to get a board to turn very well edge to edge but it also does a very good job of getting your board to flex naturally underfoot.
 The Union MC Metafuse makes the board butter easier so it can work well with a stiffer twin or even a medium flexing twin.